ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/clustering/cluster-best-practice-and-configuration.markdown

 Configuration mismatches tend to cause interaction problems between nodes.

-If you set different [cluster configurations](../../server/configuration/cluster-configuration) in separate nodes,
+If you must set [cluster configurations](../../server/configuration/cluster-configuration) differently in separate nodes,
 **test the configuration** in a development environment to see if each node interacts properly with the others.
 {PANEL/}